-Because it has an imposing size and energy, Sagittarius A East is believed to be a remnant of the explosion of a star that came close to the central black hole and was gravitationally compressed.
+Because it has an imposing size and energy, Sagittarius A East is believed to be a remnant of a star that came close to the central black hole and was gravitationally compressed.

 Sagittarius A* is the leading candidate for the location of the supermassive black hole believed to be at the centre of the Milky Way Galaxy.
 Stars orbit the object at speeds greater than those of any other stars found in the Milky Way.

 Sagittarius B2 is a very large molecular cloud of dust and gas approximately 390 light years from the centre of the Milky Way.
 Spanning an area of 150 light years across, Sagittarius B is one of the largest molecular clouds in our galaxy and the single largest one in the vicinity of the galaxy’s core.
 It has a mass three million times that of the Sun.

 Lagoon Nebula – Messier 8 (M8, NGC 6523)

 The Lagoon Nebula is a large interstellar cloud classified as an emission nebula.
 It is one of the several notable H II regions in Sagittarius.
 It has an apparent magnitude of 6.0 and is approximately 4,100 light years distant.

 Messier 8 is one of only two nebulae that are star forming regions and can be seen by unaided eye.
 It was first discovered by the French astronomer Guillaume Le Gentil in 1747.

 The Hourglass Nebula contains several Herbig-Haro objects, small patches of nebulosity indicating that there are newly born stars in the vicinity, and providing direct evidence of star forming activity in the region.